 Dr. John W. Eaton moved to ESI Group in Sept.
 2017 and has continued to be heavily involved with GNU Octave development and direction.
-The GNU Octave developer community is thinking of ways to improve the pace and structure of Octave development, moving to a yearly major release schedule each January.
-Octave development has been continuing just fine from a casual glance at the GNU Octave commit log, including ongoing numerous commits from John W. Eaton (jwe).
-It seems that GNU Octave is continuing to be a healthy project, but I think Python is in general a better choice for any kind of STEM research, development, deployment and education.
+The GNU Octave developer community is working to improve the pace and structure of Octave development, moving to a yearly major release schedule each January.
+Octave development has been continuing just fine from a casual glance at the GNU Octave commit log, including ongoing numerous commits from Eaton (jwe).
+Although GNU Octave continues to be a healthy project, I think Python is in general a better choice for any kind of STEM research, development, deployment and education.

 - run Matlab code to determine if I want to port a function to Python